 Yeah.

-And what about look, you have a lot of contacts within Iran.
+And what about, look, you have a lot of contacts within Iran.

 They find ways to get on the internet, even though they're kind of banned from using the internet.

-It's really really hard.
+It's really, really hard.

-They love to be friends with United States and with the world again and be part of the world.
+They love to be friends with the United States and with the world again and be part of the world.

 How could they like it?

-Uh women are abused, marital rape is not a a crime.
+Marital rape is not a crime.

-Uh all is true.
+All is true.

-That's their uh meaning of the case.
+That's their meaning of that.

 I don't think so.

-They they can drive.
+They can drive.

-Could you practice Christianity or Judaism within Iran?
+Even the bigger fight than the could you practice Christianity or Judaism within Iran?

-Then they definitely you will be.
+Definitely you will be.

 Are gays and lesbians put to death in Iran?

-No, they are if they can find them, definitely they are trying to just wipe them from the map.
+No, they are, if they can find them, definitely they are trying to just wipe them from the map.

-And Israelis, you know, all of them they came together.
+And Israelis, you know, all of them, they came together.

-Everybody they came together.
+Everybody, they came together.

-For us, the Iranian freedom fighters.
+That's the historical point for us, the Iranian freedom fighters.

-Let me ask you specifically, what would you like to see the president do further here?
+All right, let me ask you specifically, what would you like to see the president do further here?

 I mean, he pulled out of the Iranian deal.